Liv-ex: LWIN

-For Liv-ex, LWINs are a foundation for the fine wine Exchange, from managing and sharing price data to maintaining the efficiency of their settlement and distribution services.
+The LWIN database, an open-source database of the 200,000 wines identified by LWIN codes, is free to use and download and is under the Creative Commons License.

 Wine Matcher

-Wine Matcher is a web-based, artificial intelligence tool that allows merchants to take lists and transform them into a standardized set of wine names and formats with unique IDs (LWINs).
-These IDs can easily be shared with other systems or entered into a database for comparison in a matter of minutes.
-It can also return the clean list with wine price data – such as Market Price or last trade – from Liv-ex.
+Wine Matcher is a web-based, artificial intelligence tool that allows merchants to take lists of wines and transform them into a standardized set of wine names and formats with unique IDs (LWINs).
+It can also return the list with wine price data, such as market price or last trade, from Liv-ex.

 In 2017, Wine Matcher was awarded "Supply Chain Initiative of the Year" by The Drinks Business.
 The judges called it a “very clever innovation” that “has far-reaching and practical implications for the fine wine trade”.

 Automation

-Liv-ex Automation allows members to automate their interactions with Liv-ex.
+Liv-ex Automation allows members to automate their interactions with Liv-ex using APIs.
+Users can automate the trading and listing of wines, analyze product data, and add critic scores to websites.

-The technology that makes this work is known collectively as APIs (Application Programming Interface).
-APIs allow Liv-ex's platform to communicate with merchants' system or website, without any need for human intervention.

-Liv-ex provides its members with market analysis, including in-depth reports and market updates.
-They cover new releases in their News and Insights section, as well as weekly trade, and interviews with important figures in the wine industry.